jamescorriveau/Whisk-Culinary/README.md

 - **Tailwind CSS**: Tailwind CSS for development of responsive and consistent UIs.

+- **Greensock Animation Platform (GSAP)**: GSAP is used for the scroll effects, the Whisk logo spins out of frame and Brand Header component collapses simotaniously as the user scrolls down for a larger viewport while the Header stays sticky.

 - **Media Queries**: Media queries are used for adapting to various screen sizes i.e. desktops and mobile devices.
 Separate CSS files manage these breakpoints.

 ## Backend Components